 (iv) In terms of an affidavit filed by the Ministry of Corporate Affairs with the Hon'ble National Company Law Appellate Tribunal (NCLAT) on May 21, 2019, the cut-off date of October 15, 2018 ("Cut-off date") was proposed.
 The Hon'ble NCLAT vide its Order dated March 12, 2020, has approved the revised Resolution Framework submitted by the New Board along with its amendments.
 In the said Order, Hon'ble NCLAT has also approved October 15, 2018 as the Cut Off date for initiation of resolution process for IL&FS and its group companies, including the Company.
 Accordingly, the Company has not accrued any interest on all its loans and borrowings with effect from October 15, 2018 ("Cut-off date").

-The total unsecured short term loan from IL&FS Transportation Networks Limited as on March 31, 2024 stood at Rs.19.30 crores including interest of Rs.
+The total unsecured short term loan from IL&FS Transportation Networks Limited as at March 31, 2025 is Rs.
+19.30 crores inclusive of interest of Rs.
 1.50 crores.
 The Company has provided for the said interest upto October 15, 2018 (Cut-Off date") (Previous Year outstanding is Rs.
-19.30 crores including Rs.
-1.50 crores on account of interest accured upto October 15, 2018, "Cut-off date).
+19.30 crores inclusive of interest of Rs.
+1.50 crores on account of interest accrued upto October 15, 2018, "Cut-off date).

-(viii) Certain other matters relating to project lands, erection of advertising structure, exemption to armed forces personnel from paying toll etc. are under litigation.
+(ix) Certain other matters relating to erection of advertising structure, exemption to armed forces personnel from paying toll etc. are under litigation.
 However based on the legal opinion, the Company believes that there is reasonable probability of success in the matters and that there will be no impact on the financial position of the Company.

 (a) Defined Contribution Plans